anandbraman/QA_system_IE308/README.md

 1) Which companies went bankrupt in month X of year Y?
 <br><br>
 2) What affects GDP?
-After this question, the user is prompted to ask a follow-up of the following format:
-*What percentage of drop or increase is associated with X?* The user can ask as many follow-ups of this format as they want.
+After this question, the user is asked if they would like to ask a follow-up.
+If the answer is "Yes", then the user is prompted to ask a question of the following format: *What percentage of drop or increase is associated with X?* The user can ask as many follow-ups of this format as they want.
 Afterward, the user can ask other questions, if they would like.
 <br><br>
 3) Who is the CEO of company X?
 <br>